 How to choose the best cable modem for you

-Here's a summary of what to look at when you choose a modem:
+As for DOCSIS 3.0 devices, here's what to consider when you choose a modem:

 • Price and Warranty: You don't necessarily need to get the cheapest modem, but you should consider devices that pay for themselves within a year with what you save in rental fees.
 A year-long warranty is the bare minimum you should accept; two years of coverage is even better.
 As for price, make sure to do some comparison shopping before you buy.
 Retailers often offer deals on modems, so you could find the model you want — or a reasonable alternative — at a lower price than you'd normally expect.